Compare Brush Clearing Estimates Now

 - Climatic seasons.

-- The kind of tree debris on the ground such as stones which is likely to destroy the brush cutter.
+- The kind of tree debris on the ground and other hazards such as old metal and stones.

 Should I use a tree service or a garden maintenance company?

-One should choose a tree service or a garden maintenance service based on the size of the overgrown bushes or trees and the type of trees within the land.
-If you have mostly grass then a garden maintenance company will be a cheaper option.
+Choosing a tree service or a garden maintenance company will largely depend on the size of the overgrown bushes or trees and the type of trees within the land.
+If you have mostly grass and brush, then a garden maintenance company will be a cheaper option.

-Tree services are better suited to thicker vegetation or larger trees.
-They generally charge higher premiums due to larger overheads.
+Tree services are better suited to thicker vegetation with medium to larger trees mixed in.
+Tree services have different equipment and skills and they generally charge higher premiums due to larger overheads.

 In some incidences, you may end up using the two services, firstly to remove larger trees and bushes, then to get the grass right down.